 - Double First Class Universities are a group of 42 elite Chinese universities that the Chinese government believes have the potential to become world-class universities with world-class curricula (hence the name Double First Class).4 As a result of their status, these universities receive preferential treatment and access to greater resources from the Ministry of Education and Ministry of Finance.5 - The Seven Sons of National Defense are a group of seven universities with historical ties to China's defense industry.
-They are administered by the Ministry of Industry and Information Technology (MIIT), and their academic disciplines focus predominantly on science and technology with dual-use applications.
-Four of the Seven Sons- Northwestern Polytechnical University, Beijing University of Aeronautics and Astronautics, Beijing Institute of Technology, and Harbin Institute of Technology-are also considered Double First Class Universities.
+They are directly administered by the State Administration for Science, Technology, and Industry for National Defense (国家国防科技工业 局; SASTIND), and their academic disciplines focus predominantly on science and technology with dual-use applications.
+Four of the Seven Sons-Northwestern Polytechnical University, Beijing University of Aeronautics and Astronautics, Beijing Institute of Technology, and Harbin Institute of Technology-are also considered Double First Class Universities.